ShrishailSGajbhar/FullStackChatbot/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+## How to run using docker compose

+* Run the command `docker-compose up -d` to start the frontend and backend containers.
+* Open [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to access the Swagger UI
+* Open [http://localhost:3000](http://localhost:3000) to access the frontend UI

 ## TODO

 1. Handle edge cases when the user has uploads a very large file (>100mb) or a unsupported file type like video/mp3.